 But an algorithm is not programmed to work one way nor the other.
 It’s all about learning, pulling statistical probability and sense from previously uploaded and autonomously generated and processed data.
 In the light of this, it’s easy to understand why technological giants are investing billions into technology which will generate them… even more billions.
 This is due to the perfectly placed technology.

-Amazon’s Alexa for example, uses a cloud-based voice service called Alexa Voice Services (AVS).
+Amazon’s Alexa for example uses a cloud-based voice service called Alexa Voice Services (AVS).
 All questions (both first and third-party) and product purchases are stored and tied to your Amazon account.
-The big advantage is also its open API, meaning any third-party developer can push its product onto Alexa.
+The big advantage is also its open API, meaning any third-party software product developer can push its work onto Alexa.
 Companies like Philips or Uber are already there, stimulating the algorithm development even further.

 Google Assistant on the other hand, makes the most out of the giant data pool that is the Google knowledge base itself.
 Everything linked to the account, including purchase history and even calendar, can be browsed for answers.
 Algorithms are concentrated on pulling data from the huge pool and optimized so that everything makes sense when in conjunction with other company’s services.
 Google also assures that the data is secure and ‘protected by one of the world’s most advanced security infrastructures.
 Conversations in Google Home are encrypted by default’.